 Area 6 of the FIPS 140-2 requirements does not apply to this module as the module only allows the loading of firmware through the firmware load test, which ensures the image is appropriately DSA signed by SonicWall, Inc.

-FIPS-mode Operation
+FIPS 140-2 Approved mode of Operation

 The module is not configured to operate in FIPS-mode by default.
 The following steps must be taken to enable FIPS-mode operation.